 Hidden away in the heart of the city centre, Thea Caffea is delightfully quaint without ever bordering on doily territory.
 A bright airy interior with skylights and chequered floors, complete with a baby grand piano which is used on occasion for a recital.
 The afternoon tea, breakfasts and lunches are reasonably priced, tasty and worth a nibble, but it’s the rustic scones and cake selection which is truly to die for.

 West Bridgford’s offering of tea temples lies with Tiffin Tea House.
-Slightly off the beaten track, this charming café has the classy elegance of a French parlour, and though not at all pretentious, you’ll want to stick out that little finger as you drink from the china cups.
+Slightly off the beaten track, this charming café has the classy elegance of a French parlour, and though not in the slightest bit pretentious, you’ll want to stick out that little finger as you drink from the china cups.
 Serving a selection of teas, cakes, sandwiches and afternoon tea deals, it’s a lovely little stop off if you’re visiting the town.

 This lovely, down to earth, family-run café in the heart of Newark possibly has the most unique location of any of our picks.
-Nestled not far from the river and a stone’s throw from Newark castle, there is history within close reach.
-Gannet’s pride themselves on their good old fashioned customer service, locally sourced ingredients and a range of dishes that will suit all tastes and diets.
+Nestled not far from the river and a stone’s throw from Newark castle, there is a rich history in the landscape around.
+Gannets pride themselves on their good old fashioned customer service, locally sourced ingredients and a range of dishes that will suit all tastes and diets.

 Located at Strelley Hall, not far from the city centre, the Mulberry Tree Café gives you the opportunity to make a proper afternoon of your tea pilgrimage with events, walks and tours to add to your visit.
 Guided walks of Strelley Hall, which was originally built as a castle in 1200AD, are highly popular, and afternoon tea is included in the price.
 Traditional, high quality food is served, with seasonal specials, luscious cakes, and of course classic British tea!